telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 [entity creation operation](#entity-creation), except that entity id and type are not included in the payload.

-Upon receipt of this request, the broker will update the values for the entity attributes in its internal database and will response with 204 No Content.
+Upon receipt of this request, the broker updates the values for the entity attributes in its internal database and responds with 204 No Content.

-Now, you can the [query entity operation](#query-context-operation) to check that Room1 has been actually updated.
+Now, you can use the [query entity operation](#query-context-operation) to check that Room1 has been actually been updated.

-You can also use the `PUT /v2/entities/{id}/attrs/{attrName}/value` operation to update the value of an attribute in a more compact way and leaving attribute type untouched.
+You can also use the `PUT /v2/entities/{id}/attrs/{attrName}/value` operation to update the value of an attribute in a really compact way and leaving the attribute type untouched.
-Note that in this case.
-For example, to update Room1 temperature to 28.4 (note that Content-Type is `text/plain` as corresponds to `28.4` value):
+For example, to update Room1 temperature to 28.4 (note that the Content-Type here is `text/plain` which corresponds to the value `28.4` - no JSON involved here ...):

 ```
 curl localhost:1026/v2/entities/Room1/attrs/temperature/value -s -S \